ahmedkamalio/DotNet.ResultObject/README.md

 - **Success/Failure Handling**: Easily handle success or failure outcomes of operations.
 - **Generic Result Type**: Support for results containing any type of value.
 - **Error Handling**: Encapsulate detailed error information on failure.
-- **Type-Safe Failures**: Transform failure results into a different value type while preserving error information.
+- **Type-Safe Failures**: Convert failure results into different value types while preserving error information.
-- **Implicit Operators**: Simplify result handling with implicit conversions between results and values.
+- **Default Value Handling**: Use `ValueOrDefault` to safely retrieve the value or a default when the result is a failure.
-- **Strict Value Enforcement**: Use `MustGetValue()` to enforce non-null results in critical operations.
+- **Strict Value Enforcement**: Use the `Value` property to enforce non-null results, throwing an exception on failure.

 ## Installation

 You can install the **ResultObject** package via NuGet.
-To do this, use the following command in your project.
+Use the following command in your project.

 DotNet CLI: